Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Introduction

-The failure of the first generation of SN models also drove a push by simulators to examine additional forms of ``early'' (pre-SN) feedback.
-Models have now been developed that include stellar winds, radiation pressure, and ionization by UV photons, in addition to SN \citep[e.g.][]{Stinson2013,Agertz2013,Hopkins2014}.
-Beyond the additional momentum and energy these mechanisms provide, they are believed to ``prime'' the regions of SN detonation, reducing the cooling losses experienced by SN \citep{Rogers2013}.
+The failure of the first generation of SN models also drove a push by simulators to examine additional forms of ``early'' (pre-SNe) feedback.
+Models have now been developed that include stellar winds, radiation pressure, and ionization by UV photons, in addition to SNe \citep[e.g.][]{Stinson2013,Agertz2013,Hopkins2014}.
+Beyond the additional momentum and energy these mechanisms provide, they are believed to ``prime'' the regions of SN detonation, reducing the cooling losses experienced by SNe \citep{Rogers2013}.
 Beyond these more traditional forms of stellar feedback, significant work is now also being done to better understand the role of high-energy cosmic rays in heating and stirring the ISM \citep[e.g.][]{Jubelgas2008,Booth2013,Girichidis2016a}.
-Despite the complex array of potential sources of stellar feedback, there remains significant uncertainty in how SN alone impact the evolution of galaxies.
+Despite the complex array of potential sources of stellar feedback, there remains significant uncertainty in how SNe alone impact the evolution of galaxies.

-A comprehensive comparison of feedback, star formation, and hydrodynamic methods was undertaken by \citet{Scannapieco2012}, who found that the choice of feedback model (as well as the underlying physical process driving that feedback) produces far greater variation in cosmological galaxy evolution than differences in hydrodynamics method.
+A comprehensive comparison of simulations including different feedback, star formation, and hydrodynamic methods was undertaken by \citet{Scannapieco2012}, who found that the choice of feedback model (as well as the underlying physical process driving that feedback) produces far greater variation in cosmological galaxy evolution than differences in hydrodynamics method.
 A more tightly controlled study by \citet{Rosdahl2017} implemented five different sub-grid models for feedback in the simulation code {\sc Ramses} \citep{Teyssier2002}.
-These models were simple thermal dump without any mechanism to control overcooling, a stochastic thermal model based on \citet{DallaVecchia2012}; a delayed cooling model similar to \citet{Gerritsen1997} first introduced in \citet{Teyssier2013}; a kinetic feedback model introduced in \citet{Dubois2008}; and a mechanical feedback mechanism based on \citet{Kimm2014}.
+These models were a simple thermal dump without any mechanism to control overcooling, a stochastic thermal model based on \citet{DallaVecchia2012}; a delayed cooling model similar to \citet{Gerritsen1997} first introduced in \citet{Teyssier2013}; a kinetic feedback model introduced in \citet{Dubois2008}; and a mechanical feedback mechanism based on \citet{Kimm2014}.
 Using the same initial conditions, star formation method, and hydrodynamics solver allowed them to control their study to look at the impact of the feedback sub-grid model alone.
 They found significant differences in the qualitative appearance of their simulated galaxies, as well as quantitative changes in the star formation and outflow rates, outflow properties, and temperature-density phase diagrams.